 Adsterra

 That said, Adsterra works with both small and established websites.
-It has no traffic requirement, making it suitable for small to medium-sized websites.
+It has no traffic requirement, making it suitable for small websites.
+To be clear, similar to many ad networks, the company’s only requirement is that the traffic be authentic and safe.

 - No traffic requirements to become a publisher.